 The tuition fees are charged for the use and administration of a modern equipped and administered infrastructure on the UMCH and at the partner clinics in Germany and for the use of the academic services of the UMFST of Targu Mures in the form of an accredited study program with highly qualified lecturers in English.

 Study Medicine in Germany

 Study Medicine in Hamburg and Targu Mures

 in Targu Mures

-* 1 The tuition fees for the first academic year are due 10 days after receipt of the notification of admission.
+* 1 The tuition fees for the first academic year and the one-time enrollment fee are due simultaneously with the conclusion of the contract.

 * 3 In order to submit an application for admissions, all students are required to pay an application fee.
-The application fee is a one-time fee for all services related to the application process – including advising, support and organization.
-Currently, the application fee for the 2020/21 academic year is being revised and will be published soon.
+The application fee is a one-time fee for all services related to the application process – including guidance, support and organization.

 The foundation for your future as a doctor

 Studying at UMCH involves financial effort, but it is an excellent investment in your career.
 The money is invested also in your education: We offer you the latest standards in facilities and equipment, highly qualified teaching staff, intensive all-round support during your studies and everyday life, and a wide range of extracurricular activities.